 To prep the wings for the brine you just need to make sure they are clean.
 That means to check them for any feathers that may have been missed in the butchering process or any joint bones that are loose and dangling, you can trim these off with a sharp knife or some kitchen scissors.

 Next is a more personal preference, do you like whole wings, do you like the V wings with the tips removed, the dummies or flats?
 Cutting chicken wings is easy once you know where to cut.

 Prepare the brine

 The brine starts with salt.
 You will need kosher salt and do not try to substitute it for table salt.
-They are completely different types of salt and they have different uses.
-If you do not have any kosher salt, you can substitute with flakey salt.
-The salt then needs to be added to water to make it a wet brine.
+They are completely different types of salt, and they have different uses.
+If you do not have any kosher salt, you can substitute it with flakey salt.
+The salt must then be added to water to make it a wet brine.

 For two pounds of chicken wings, these are my quantities for the salt solution for the wet brine:

-Three tablespoons of kosher salt, added to four cups of water.
-This is then heated up to dissolve the salt, allow it to cool completely before adding the chicken otherwise the chicken’s internal temp will be raised, promoting the growth of bacteria.
+Three tablespoons of kosher salt are added to four cups of water.
+This is then heated up to dissolve the salt.
+Allow it to cool completely before adding the chicken otherwise the chicken’s internal temp will be raised, promoting the growth of bacteria.

 That is a basic brine solution, you will want to add some more flavor to this though.